-The Japanese-language floor is an enthusiastic group who speak Japanese together, cook Japanese food, watch Japanese movies, and experiment with “living in Japanese” here in Madison.
+The Japanese-language community is an enthusiastic group who speak Japanese together, cook Japanese food, watch Japanese movies, and experiment with “living as a Japanese” here in Madison.
 Living in Nihongo Hausu is a great way to get better at spoken Japanese and is an opportunity to live with people who share an interest in Japan.

 If you are interested in improving your Spanish listening, comprehension, and conversation, this is the place for you.
 We offer you the opportunity to improve your Spanish skills in a safe and fun environment where you will live and interact with people that want to learn Spanish.
 Activities include cooking nights, cultural nights, movie nights, and more.

 Русский дом (Ruskii Dom) is a language floor in the ILC for students with an interest in Russian language and culture.
 Residents gather at meals, cook Russian food, go to Russian music concerts, visit local Russian food stores, watch Russian films, and chat in the hallways about daily life.
 Students of all levels of Russian are welcome.

 Norden Community: Nordic Community